ErpNetDocs/tech/modules/projects/ai/ingest.md

 - From the **main menu** (as a business app).
 - On both **desktop** and **mobile view**.
-- As an installed mobile app (where applicable), for quick access.
+- As an installed mobile app (PWA), for quick access.

 > **Licensing:** Ingest AI requires the **X13 – Advanced AI** license and an active AI server configuration.

----

 ### 3.2.
 Capturing or uploading the invoice